-Below is a link to one of my video rooms, that is used to host my Group Therapy sessions.
-You can either go to the link in your browser, or download the app at Google Play:
+Below is a list of the Group Therapy sessions I hold, and the following link is to a video call room where they are held.
+You can either go to the link in your browser, or download the app at Google Play.

 NB: Every person entering any session, without exception, must respect others and there will be zero tolerance.
-Any person who does not abide by this will automatically be disconnected from the room, and will not be able to attend again.
-That person can talk to me privately, later, about such events if they so wish.
+Any person who does not abide will be given one warning, and then if they continue they will be disconnected and unable to join the group again.
+That person can talk to me privately, arranged later, about what happened if they wish to.
 Thank you.

 People who suffer from anxiety can find it helpful to interact with others who are in a similar situation, and understand.
 It can be invaluable to know you are not alone, and to hear how others manage.
 A group setting can help to improve social skills, which will no doubt help you improve if you are suffering from social anxiety.